 There is a great deal of misinformation out there about electric vehicles, if you need help finding answers you’re looking for, get in contact with Spencer Hruden at the City of Selkirk: [email protected]

 What if I can’t afford to make the retrofits to my home?

 There are federal and provincial programs that help to fund energy efficiency upgrades to homes.
 We can help you navigate which programs are best suited to your needs.
 There are also specific programs that provide increased funding for low-income individuals/families and for Indigenous individuals/families through Efficiency Manitoba.

 Please get in touch for more information.
 Ask Spencer at [email protected].

 What if I live in an apartment building?

 Efficiency Manitoba offers a number of programs that are aimed at making apartments more energy efficient.
 Please get in touch and we can connect you with the right resources.
-Email Sarah at [email protected] for more information.
+Email Spencer at [email protected] for more information.